jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 with a bunch of small stuff (if two obvious chunks were "the dream", a bunch of small stuff is "the nightmare").
-We can still see that `createPkgGraph` is still the most obvious chunk, lending to the fact that we didn't fix the fact that it's quadradic.
+We can still see that `createPkgGraph` is still the most obvious chunk, lending to the fact that we didn't fix the fact that it's quadratic.
 But, if we fix that, that'll be a few more seconds saved!
 And, we can profile it again, and maybe we can look into `sequenceGraph` or `getAllProjects`, the next big chunks.